Prepared by Amy Downs, 2017

 With funding from the sponsors of the Ian Axford (New Zealand) Fellowships in Public Policy

 Amy Downs from Denver, Colorado, researched access and equity in New Zealand’s primary health care system at The Treasury.
-At the time of her Fellowship Amy was Vice President of the Colorado Health Institute where she leads the organisation’s policy analytics work.
+At the time of her Fellowship Amy was Vice President of the Colorado Health Institute where she led the organisation’s policy analytics work.
 On returning to the United States Amy has taken up the role of Executive Director at Family Star Montessori, a comprehensive family education service.

 As health care expenditures and the prevalence of chronic disease increase throughout the world, many countries seek to promote primary care to improve their residents’ health, narrow inequalities in health outcomes and mitigate health care expenditure growth.
 New Zealand implemented major policy reforms within its health care sector to advance these objectives.